KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 Save
 ----

 Saves the current state of the project in the :ref:`project <project>` format file.
 Prompts for a file name if this is the first time the file is being saved.
-The default keyboard shortcut is :kbd:`Ctrl + S`.
+The default keyboard shortcut is :kbd:`Ctrl+S`.

 Save As...
 ----------

 Saves the current state of the project in the :ref:`project <project>` format file.
 Prompts for a file name.
 Kdenlive then continues with the new project.
-The default keyboard shortcut is :kbd:`Ctrl + Shift + S`.
+The default keyboard shortcut is :kbd:`Ctrl+Shift+S`.

 Save Copy...
 ------------